top of page

 Pam Moran and Barbara Lockhart of North Port Conservancy and Surrounding Areas installed perches and signage and Dave Lancaster, a PRAS member had been weekeating around the burrows for a few years.

-Bren Curtis, President of PRAS started monitoring the Burrowing Owls in the 2024 nesting season.
+Bren Curtis, President of PRAS started monitoring the Burrowing Owls in the 2023 nesting season.
 Approximately 10 mating pairs appeared to occupy the area.
-Several months later, Susy D'Hont organized a stakeholder group meeting.
+A year and a half later, Susy D'Hont organized a stakeholder group meeting.
 Surveys were expanded in 2025 with the help of Eva Furner's maps, labeling burrow perches and record keeping.
 Approximately 30 owls have been regularly sighted in late summer.

 Susy D'Hont was the first to purchase a lot for their habitat.
-Eva Furner, Board Director for Lemon Bay Conservancy is in charge of the acquistion of conservation land lots 2024-2025.
+Eva Furner, retired Board Director for Lemon Bay Conservancy is in charge of the acquisition of conservation land lots.

 For more information including how to donate to buy lots, go to